Your fees at work 2019-20

 2019-20 Recreational Fishing Licence Trust Account Report

 A report is tabled in Parliament each year concerning all RFL Trust Account revenue and expenditure.
-The 2019-20 Recreational Fishing Licence Trust Account Report will be available later this year for revenue spent in that and previous years.
+The 2019-20 Recreational Fishing Licence Trust Account Report is available for revenue spent in that and previous years.